 A pang of unease swept me; afraid he’d hug on my arrival as others turned to watch.
 Instead, as my chair was pulled back by the maître d’, he simply said.

 “Elizabeth, I’m so happy you came.
 You look beautiful!”

 His expensive blazer and assured deportment matched the establishment’s upscale decor and silverware as did his confident, resonant, timbered voice.
 Not outright handsome, he was nice looking, a pleasant face to view.
 It was his mannerisms, urbanity, and voice which pushed him into handsome.

 Seated, I was glad I came.
 His presence dissipated the last anxiety.
 His voice mesmerized my attention.
 Looking across the table, my heart knew I was his.
 Wearing the shoes, dress and earrings he’d bought told him it was true.

 He ordered a rose’ wine by its French name.
 At his suggestion, I ordered their specialty, Shrobster, a New England stuffed lobster.
-Flush with wine, his voice and charm we ate.
+Flush with wine, his voice, and charm we ate.
 We talked but I did most of it.
-For desert, we had sherry and shared a flan brulee, all new to me.
+For dessert, we had sherry and shared a flan Brulee, all new to me.
 I stared transfixed as the little blue fire flickered and flamed out.